Valt1-0/Forge-Resume/README.md

 4. **Save your work** - Store multiple versions locally
 5. **Export to PDF** - Download your finished CV

-## 🌐 Deployment

-Check out the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) for deployment options:

-- Vercel
-- Netlify
-- Cloudflare Pages
-- And more...

-## 📄 License

-Private project - All rights reserved

-## 🤝 Contributing

-This is a private project.
-For questions or issues, please contact the maintainer.

 ---

 Built with ❤️ using Nuxt 4 and Vue 3